-The workshop will take place on 9-10 September 2019 in Paris, right before the main ECSA conference.
+The workshop will take place on 9th September 2019 in the afternoon in Paris, right before the main ECSA conference.

 At least one author of each accepted paper must register, attend the workshop, and present the work.
 Registration is subject to the terms, conditions and procedure of the ECSA 2019 conference.

 - Zoltán Ádám Mann (paluno – the Ruhr Institute for Software Technology, University of Duisburg-Essen, Germany).

 - Daniel Alonso Román (Technology Institute of Valencia, Spain)

 - Ali Serdar Atalay, BitNet, Turkey